dpt/Porter-Duff/PorterDuff.md

 ### 4.4.
 Unary operators

-To assist us in dissolving and in balancing color brightness of elements contributing to a composite, it is useful to introduce a darken factor $$\phi$$ and a dissolve factor $$\delta$$:
+To assist us in dissolving and in balancing color brightness of elements contributing to a composite, it is useful to introduce a darken factor $\phi$ and a dissolve factor $\delta$:

 $$darken(A, \phi) \equiv (\phi r_A, \phi g_A, \phi b_A, \alpha _A)$$

 $$dissolve(A, \delta) \equiv (\delta r_A, \delta g_A, \delta b_A, \delta \alpha _A)$$

-Normally, $$0 \le \phi, \delta \le 1$$ although none of the theory requires it.
+Normally, $0 \le \phi, \delta \le 1$ although none of the theory requires it.

-As $$\phi$$ varies from 1 to 0, the element will change from normal to complete blackness.
-If $$\phi > 1$$ the element will be brightened.
-As $$delta$$ goes from 1 to 0 the element will gradually fade from view.
+As $\phi$ varies from 1 to 0, the element will change from normal to complete blackness.
+If $\phi > 1$ the element will be brightened.
+As $delta$ goes from 1 to 0 the element will gradually fade from view.

-Luminescent objects, which add color information without obscuring the background, can be handled with the introduction of a opaqueness factor $$\omega$$, $$0 \le \omega \le 1$$:
+Luminescent objects, which add color information without obscuring the background, can be handled with the introduction of a opaqueness factor $\omega$, $0 \le \omega \le 1$:

 $$opaque(A, \omega) \equiv (r_A, g_A, b_A, \omega \alpha_A)$$

-As $$\omega$$ varies from 1 to 0, the element will change from normal coverage over the background to no obscuration.
+As $\omega$ varies from 1 to 0, the element will change from normal coverage over the background to no obscuration.
 This scaling of the alpha channel alone will cause pixel quadruples where α is less than a color component, indicating a representation of a color outside of the normal range.
 This possibility forces us to clip the output composite to the [0,1] range.

-An $$\omega$$ of 0 will produce quadruples (r,g,b,0) which do have meaning.
+An $\omega$ of 0 will produce quadruples (r,g,b,0) which do have meaning.
 The color channels, pre-multiplied by the original alpha, can be plugged into equation 1 as always.
 The alpha channel of 0 indicates that this pixel will obscure nothing.
 In terms of our methodology for examining subpixel areas, we should understand that using the opaque operator corresponds to shrinking the matte coverage with regard to the color coverage.

 ### 4.5.
 The PLUS operator